-The Atlanta Fire Review Plans Review establishes regulations affecting or relating to structures, processes, premises and safeguards regarding:
+The Review Plan establishes regulations affecting or relating to structures, processes, premises, and safeguards regarding:

 It shall be unlawful to construct, erect, or alter any commercial building without construction documents approved by the fire chief or his designee for fire department accessibility, fire hydrant requirements, Life Safety Code requirements for assembly occupancy and flammable and combustible liquid tank installations.